 Christopher Nolland has been a mediator since 1993.
 He has conducted over 2,700 mediations, primarily in complex business and commercial matters, fiduciary litigation, professional liability disputes, and insolvency litigation.
-Mr. Nolland is in high demand and typically conducts approximately 100 mediations each year.
-Nolland's mediation and arbitration practice focuses on large, complex, multifaceted disputes.
+Mr. Nolland is in high demand and typically conducts well over 100 full day mediations each year.
+Nolland's mediation practice focuses on large, complex, multifaceted disputes.
+He is a member of the AAA Panel of Mediators.

 Mr. Nolland has developed a national reputation as an extraordinarily proactive mediator.
 He is regularly engaged in the most protracted and difficult cases - cases with significant economic or business stakes, difficult personalities (either the clients or counsel or both), sophisticated and nuanced legal, factual, financial and business issues, and histories of settlement intransigence or denial of litigation realities.
 Mr. Nolland is known for immersing himself in the case and for his robust post-mediation follow-on activities until the case is resolved or any opportunity to do so is exhausted.